Aloe vera or Aloe barbadensis is a succulent that can be cared for as a houseplant or outdoor plant, depending on your climate.

 For healthy Aloe Vera plants, a small infestation with aphids is no big deal.
 But the larger the population and the unhealthier the Aloe, the bigger the issue of an aphid infestation.
 Aphids are planted juice-sucking insects and love Aloe Vera plants with their fleshy leaves.

 Aphids are pear-shaped and can be spotted using a magnifying glass.

 Scale problems with Aloe

-Mealy Bugs often attack Aloe Vera
+Mealy Bugs often attack Aloe vera

 Mealybugs see Aloe Vera as a big buffet.
 They very much enjoy feeding on the fleshy leaves.
 You can spot them by looking out for white web-like constructions on leaves.
-They like the crevices and will often hang out where the leaves meet the stems.
+They like the crevices and often hang out where the leaves meet the stems.

-Aloe Vera infested with mites
+Aloe vera infested with mites

 How to get rid of a pest infestation

 Aloe Vera plants are very sensitive, and you should refrain from using pesticides.
 If your Aloe has a pest problem, it is best to use diluted rubbing alcohol.

 Clean the leaves and the surface area of your plant and repeat it after about two weeks to ensure that any mealybug, scale, aphid, or whatever pest attacked your Aloe vera plant is completely gone.